flugg/laravel-responder/README.md

 #### Transforming Requests To Snake Case

-After responding with camel case, you probably want to let people send in request data using camel case parameters as well.
-The package provides a `Flugg\Responder\Http\Middleware\ConvertToSnakeCase` middleware you may append to the `$middleware` array in `app/Http/Kernel.php` to convert all request parameters to snake case automatically:
+After responding with camel case, you probably want to let people send in request data using camel cased parameters as well.
+The package provides a `Flugg\Responder\Http\Middleware\ConvertToSnakeCase` middleware you may append to the `$middleware` array in `app/Http/Kernel.php` to convert all parameters to snake case automatically:

 ```php
 protected $middleware = [